grendel-consulting/steampipe-plugin-kolide/docs/tables/kolide_k2_deprovisioned_person.md

 ### List all deprovisioned people who were never created

-Depending on which Kolide product you use, the deprovisioned people may in fact be regular Kolide K2 users who have been been used for zero-trust device authentication
+Depending on which Kolide product you use, the deprovisioned people may in fact be regular Kolide K2 users who have never been authenticated using zero-trust device authentication

 ```sql
 select